primer/react/contributor-docs/adrs/adr-008-experimental-components.md

 ## Decision

-1. "Experimental" components, defined by the component lifecycle, should not be part of semantically versioned npm package for `@primer/react`.
+1. "Experimental" components, as defined by the component lifecycle, should not be part of semantically versioned npm package for `@primer/react`.

-2. Each Experimental component should be independently versioned with semver.
+2. Each experimental component should be independently versioned with semver.
 Breaking changes should be tagged as major versions.

-3. To keep different dev conventions for both packages, we should keep experimental components in another repository `primer/react-candidates`
+3. To support different conventions and processes for experimental components, we should keep them in a new repository `primer/react-candidates`

 (other name ideas: primer/react-experimental, primer/react-candidates, primer/react-proposals, primer/react-contrib)